anthillape/dotfiles/README.md

 ### Style

-Menlo slashed (ie. with slashes on the zeros)
+Menlo slashed (ie. with slashes on the zeros, patched method) Pure theme
-Pure theme
 Solarized dark